 For the people who’ve been ghosted, the answer tends to be a resounding, hell yes.
 But oftentimes, when those same people want to end a casual fling themselves, they give every excuse in the book to avoid confronting the issue with the person they’re dating.
 “We barely dated,” they’ll say.
 “They don’t actually want to be told I don’t want to see them anymore, right?”
 How convenient.

-None of us are bad people for expecting other’s behavior to follow a standard we don’t keep for ourselves.
-That said, it’s important to notice this behavior in yourself and realize why this disconnect exists.
+None of us is a bad person for expecting others' behaviour to follow a standard we don’t keep for ourselves.
+That said, it’s important to notice this behaviour in yourself and realise why this disconnect exists.
 A lot of the time, we simply don’t believe the other person will care if we never hear from them again.
 But, for the most part, that’s not a call we can confidently make.

-So much of my growth as a single person has happened during moments when I realize I’m being a huge fucking hypocrite and try to figure out how to fix it.
+So much of my growth as a single person has happened during moments when I realise I’m being a huge fucking hypocrite and try to span out how to fix it.